ampproject/amphtml/spec/amp-cache-guidelines.md

 3. It participates in the AMP JS library release cycle and makes every effort to serve the latest version.
 It does not allow sites to perform version locking.

+4. It serves each site from a subdomain of the cache domain.

+    1. See for example: the [Google AMP Cache URL format](https://developers.google.com/amp/cache/overview#amp-cache-url-format).

-4. Pledges to maintain URL space forever (even beyond the lifetime of the cache itself):
+5. Pledges to maintain URL space forever (even beyond the lifetime of the cache itself):

     1. This can be achieved by donating the URL space to a trustworthy third party entity such as [archive.org](http://archive.org).

     2. This means that, should a cache decide to no longer operate, URLs should redirect to the origin URL or be served by another cache.

-5. Uses HTTPS serving only.
+6. Uses HTTPS serving only.

-6. Serves a strong [Content Security Policy](https://w3c.github.io/webappsec-csp/) ([CSP](https://developer.chrome.com/extensions/contentSecurityPolicy)) - a CSP defines a mechanism by which web developers can control the resources which a particular page can fetch or execute, as well as a number of security-relevant policy decisions.
+7. Serves a strong [Content Security Policy](https://w3c.github.io/webappsec-csp/) ([CSP](https://developer.chrome.com/extensions/contentSecurityPolicy)) - a CSP defines a mechanism by which web developers can control the resources which a particular page can fetch or execute, as well as a number of security-relevant policy decisions.

     1. Implements separately documented security rewrites on served content.